Paul McCartney: Dare to sound foolish.

-During a 1978 interview on The South Bank Show, Paul McCartney was trying to explain where songs come from.
-The interviewer, Melvyn Bragg, listened as McCartney demonstrated, “You can do it any time.
+Years later, trying to explain this process during an interview with Melvyn Bragg, McCartney demonstrated: “You can do it any time.
 This will probably be crummy, but you can just—”

 He began singing, “Melvyn Bragg, was in the parlor, and he said that he was going to have some tea…”